openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 Such a situation must be immediately remedied by the resignation or removal of one or more voting CPC members.

-The CPC may, at its discretion, invite any number of non-voting observers to participate in the public portion of CPC discussions and meetings.
+The public portion of the CPC discussions and meetings will be open to all observers and members.

 The CPC shall meet regularly using tools that enable participation by the community.
 The meeting shall be directed by the CPC Chairperson.